 Speculative, longer-term: experiment with moving the shower branch growing into a 3x2D operation, with branch additions considered from all view at same time (currently additions are made completely independently).

-#2 Updated by John Marshall almost 3 years ago
+#2 Updated by John Marshall about 3 years ago

 - % Done changed from 30 to 80

 Key issues affecting completeness of reconstructed showers:

 1. Elements of sparse shower excluded - Appear as separate 3D Particles, or Remnant 2D Clusters (not in Particles)